 I was very worried about the not-so-stellar solo performance of Lauri Ylönen produced in his 2011 solo album New World.
 This sounded like some kind of a bad to worse development of former terrors, along the line of what we saw happening in The Rasmus last record.
 But – to our good fortune – this did not happen in this new record.
-Big relief!!
+Which is a big relief.

 OK, it is now a given, folks!
-Their style is fully anchored in Pop Rock, but nothing bad about that – if you do not like their style, don’t bitch about it – just stop listening to it.
+Their style is fully anchored in Pop Rock.
+But there’s nothing bad about that.
+If you do not like their style, don’t bitch about it, just stop listening to it.
 At least they got rid of (most of) the obnoxious Disco elements that almost killed me in their last Edition of Wonders of the World.

 The 8th and so far latest album of The Rasmus (in their own name) is probably one of their best produced and executed records.
 Mind you: Not the best, but the best produced.
 And very neatly done (again) and engineered, it shows that they put a lot of effort behind the different tracks.

-Methinks that there is nevertheless some influence of Lauri Ylönen‘s solo work as well, but still remaining true to the typical style of The Rasmus – the more electronic version of it, I mean.
+Methinks that there is nevertheless some influence of Lauri Ylönen‘s solo work as well, yet still remaining true to the typical style of The Rasmus.
+A more electronic version of the same, I mean.
 And their music has a much more authentic The Rasmus look and feel to it in this album than in the last that appeared to be heavily influenced by Desmond Child.
 And good riddance!
-Music in American Army Rations, cookie cutter style, kind of uniform taste to please the puritans – ah, sorry, the purists – is not my thing.
+Music in American Army Rations, cookie cutter style, kind of an uniform taste to please the puritans.
+Ah, sorry, the purists, and this really is not my thing.

 Stranger and It’s your Night are the most remarkable tracks – good, old Pop ..
 Rock.
 And I don’t say this lightly.
-If anything the lyrics greatly improved, whereas the tune lost a lot of its heaviness.
+If anything, the lyrics greatly improved, whereas the tune lost a lot of its heaviness.
 In lieu of popsicles and stuff.
-Why don’t you witness some of that:

 But in the end, all that jazz – ah, pop I wanna say – kind of blends into a similar amalgam of plastic synthesizer style porridge, containing very little in hard edges at all.
 By and large not bad, although not stellar neither.
 Something you consume, but then have no real recollection of what it was.